ledtvavs/repository.ledtv/plugin.video.ledtv/README.txt

 <h3>ONCE ADD-ON IS INSTALLED:</h3>
 Go through the default.py and read the comments for each section.
-You'll see this is linked to a test XML file which is online but there is also a locally stored XML file in the resources folder and in the default.py you can use this if you prefer.

-The comments in the Main_Menu() function are slightly more advanced and if you have no interest in understanding how or why the code does what it does then you can skip all of this and literally just start creating your XML files online.
-This add-on is good to go straight out of the box, the only thing you need to edit is the line 58 in default.py where the main_xml url is set - just set that to your own URL and you have yourself a fully functional playlist add-on!

-Basically if you don't have access to a server or don't have internet access then you can set the local file to be your master xml file (for testing) but when you push your add-on live you'll most likely want to have your files online as it will make it very easy to update content.
-The add-on should never need updating (unless you want to add new features), the only thing you'd need to update is your online xml files.
+This is a very simple template to follow, all you need to do is add/edit the YouTube ID's (lines 62-66) - these can be either playlist or channel ID's.

+In the Main_Menu() function all you need to edit is the relevant Add_Dir command, if using a playlist then the url must start with BASE and if it's a channel you need to use BASE2.
+In these Add_Dir commands you can edit the title which shows as well as the artwork.

+Have a little play around, it's very fun and easy to do and you'll have your very own YouTube based add-on up in no time and every time you update your YT channel/playlist the changes will automatically show in your add-on!!!

 <h3>Frequently Asked Questions:</h3>